minqiaowang/Database-Backup-Service-to-OCI/lab000/Database Backup Service to OCI.md

 ### Required Artifacts

-On premise Oracle Database version 11.2.0.4 or higher
+- On premise Oracle Database version 11.2.0.4 or higher
+- An OCI account with proper priviledge to access the object stortage in OCI

 ## Start the On-Premise Oracle Database